The Cost of Secure Restaking vs. Proof-of-Stake

 \begin{definition} Let $RS:=\sup_{G}RS(G)$ denote the restaking savings in the extremal case on all secure restaking graphs. \end{definition}

 Then, the direct corollary of Theorem~\ref{lower_bound} is the following: \begin{corollary} $RS =\infty$. \end{corollary}

-That is, restaking savings are not bounded by a constant, and they may grow unboundedly as the number of services and validators grow.
-Note that we need both values to grow unboundedly.
-Otherwise, upper bounds obtained in Proposition~\ref{simple_upper_bounds} ensure that $RS(G)$ is constant.
+That is, restaking savings are not bounded by a constant, and they may grow unboundedly as the number of services and validators grows.
+Note that we need both the number of services and the number of validators to grow unboundedly.
+Otherwise, the upper bounds obtained in Proposition~\ref{simple_upper_bounds} ensure that $RS(G)$ is constant.